Elimination of systemic risk in financial networks by means of a systemic risk transaction tax: Empirical data

-Data provided by the Austrian Central Bank (OeNB) contains fully anonymized, and linearly transformed interbank liabilities/exposures L$^{\rm data}_{ij}(t)$ from the entire Austrian banking system, comprised of about 800 banks over 12 consecutive quarters from 2006-2008.
-The dataset additionally includes the total assets, total liabilities, due from banks, due to banks, and liquid assets (without due from banks) for all banks again in anonymized form.
+Data provided by the Austrian Central Bank (OeNB) contains fully anonymised, and linearly transformed interbank liabilities/exposures $L^{\rm data}_{ij}(t)$ from the entire Austrian banking system, comprised of about 800 banks over 12 consecutive quarters from 2006-2008.
+The data set additionally includes total assets, total liabilities, assets due from banks, liabilities due to banks, and liquid assets (without interbank assets/liabilities) for all banks again in anonymised form.
+The data does not contain credit ratings of banks.
+Therefore we assume $p_i= 0.0025$ for all banks in the data set.
+This corresponds approximately to Standard \& Poor's One-Year Global Corporate Default Rates for Rating Categories A+, A, and BBB+ in 2008 \citep{standardandpoors}.
+Representative Austrian banks are in the Rating Categories A+, A and A-.